dapr/blog/daprblog/content/posts/2021/apache_apisix/index.md

 #### Step 5: Deploy the test sample project

-HTTPBin is a tool written in Python + Flask that covers various HTTP scenarios and returns to each interface.
+[HTTPBin](https://httpbin.org/)  is a tool written in Python+Flask that covers various HTTP scenarios and returns to each interface.
 Next, we'll use kennethreitz/httpbin as a sample project for demonstration purposes.

 ```bash
 kubectl apply -f 01.namespace.yaml